Taritsyn/LibSassHost/nuget/LibSassHost.Native.osx-x64/readme.txt

    DESCRIPTION
    ===========
-   This package complements the LibSassHost package and contains the native implementation of libSass version 3.4.3 for OS X (x64).
+   This package complements the LibSassHost package and contains the native implementation of LibSass version 3.4.3 for OS X (x64).

    This package is only compatible with .NET Core.